AS WELSH Conservative candidates in Caerphilly, we are committed to putting power back into the hands of local communities.

 council tax rises.

 The alternative is stepping back into the dark ages.

 Plaid froze council tax for two years because of the struggles families and individuals faced – higher food, power and fuel bills at a time of job insecurity.

 Rises over four years average just 1.3 per cent, compared to 4.5 per cent under Labour.

 We’ll continue helping our young people as they begin their working life, £264m is earmarked for improving schools and council homes with millions of pounds planned for road improvements.

 This election is aboutwhodelivers best for Caerphilly county – not a verdict on the London or Cardiff governments.
-We urge residents to let us continue transforming Caerphilly county – at an affordable cost.
+We urge residents to let us continue transforming Caerphilly county – at an

 ● There are 27 independent candidates standing in the Caerphilly council election next month.